FBI Sent Undercover Agent To Meet With Trump Aide George Papadopoulos In 2016

-The New York Times reports that the FBI sent an investigator posing as an assistant to meet with George Papadopoulos — a Trump campaign adviser — when the bureau was trying to assess the scope of Russia’s attempts to influence the 2016 election.
-The revelation shines a light on the level of alarm inside the FBI at Russia’s actions and could also provide Republican’s with ammunition in their accusations that the Obama administration spied on Donald Trump’s campaign.
+The New York Times reports that the FBI sent an investigator posing as an assistant to meet with George Papadopoulos — a Trump campaign adviser — when the bureau was trying to assess the scope of Russia’s alleged attempts to influence the 2016 election.
+The revelation shines a light on the level of alarm inside the FBI at Russia’s reported actions, and could also provide Republicans with ammunition in their accusations that the Obama administration spied on Donald Trump’s campaign.

 The agent in question, Azra Turk, was a government investigator posing as a research assistant.
-She went to London as part of the counterintelligence inquiry that was opened during the same summer to examine the Trump campaign’s links to Russia.
-During the conversation with Papadopoulos at a London bar in September 2016, the conversation took a jarring turn when Turk asked him point-blank if the Trump campaign was working with Russia.
+She went to London as part of the counterintelligence inquiry that was opened during the same summer, one tasked with examining the Trump campaign’s links to Russia — if any.
+During an alleged conversation with Papadopoulos at a London bar in September of 2016, talks took a jarring turn when Turk asked him point-blank if the Trump campaign was working with Russia.

 Turk emailed Papadopoulos numerous times while in London, saying that meeting him was the “highlight of my trip.”

-“I am excited about what the future holds for us :).”
+“I am excited about what the future holds for us :),” she is said to have written to him via email.

 Turk worked alongside long-time informant Stefan A. Halper, a Cambridge professor.
-The New York Times reports that the team is a sign that the FBI wanted to utilize a trained agent for both oversight and to gather information or serve as a credible witness if the case led to prosecution.
+The New York Times reports that the pairing is a sign that the FBI wanted to utilize a trained agent for oversight — and to gather information, or serve as a credible witness, if the case led to prosecution.

 JUST IN: FBI sent undercover investigator to meet with Trump campaign aide as part of Russia probe: report https://t.co/W48NATYWT7 pic.twitter.com/Kg7DOpMn6G